euleo/Body-Animation-with-Skinning/README.md

 # Humanoid-Animation-with-Skinning
 Computer Graphics WebGL project

-To open with Chrome(on Windows):
+To open with Chrome (on Windows):
 1. Open Command Prompt
-2. Change directory to the folder where is chrome.exe
+2. Change directory to the folder where chrome.exe is located
-3. chrome.exe -allow-file-access-from-files
+3. Type "chrome.exe -allow-file-access-from-files"